-Erdogan says Turkey will unveil its own fighter jet in 2025 - ExBulletin
+Erdogan Says Turkey Will Unveil Its Own Fighter Jet in 2025 - ExBulletin

 Politics

-Turkish President Recep Tayyip Erdogan announced in Ankara on Thursday that the Turkish 5th generation fighter jet will make its maiden flight in 2025.
+Turkish President Recep Tayyip Erdogan announced in Ankara on Thursday that Turkeys 5th generation fighter jet will make its first flight in 2025.

-Turkey’s first indigenous combat aircraft, the National Combat Aircraft (MMU) will roll out of the hangar in 2023, he said during a massive opening ceremony of 16 factories that will operate in the industry area space and aerospace, an engineering center for the manufacture of the revolutionary jet. fighter.
+Turkeys first indigenous combat aircraft, the National Combat Aircraft (MMU) will emerge from hangars in 2023, he said at a mass opening ceremony for 16 factories that will operate in the Space and Aerospace Industry Zone, an engineering hub for manufacturing the groundbreaking jet fighter .

-It will take its place in the sky in 2029 as the Turkish Air Force strike force, having successfully completed its test procedures, Erdogan said.
+It will take its place in the skies in 2029 as the strike force of the Turkish Air Force, after successfully completing its test procedures, said Erdogan.

-Now is the time for our National Combat Warfare, which is one of the most important defense industry projects in our country. pic.twitter.com/ou6cPh9ojq
+imdi sra, lkemizin en nemli savunma sanayii projelerinden biri olan Mill Muharip Uamzda pic.twitter.com/ou6cPh9ojq

 Recep Tayyip Erdoan (@RTErdogan) January 7, 2022

-Some 2,300 engineers involved in the project will perform their work at this hub, Erdogan said.
+Some 2,300 engineers involved in the project will carry out their work at this hub, Erdogan stated.

-The Turkish president referred to global suppliers and open or secret embargoes Turkey has faced.
+The Turkish President referred to global suppliers, and the overt or covert embargoes, Turkey has faced, in his Friday remarks.

-We are now raising the bar much higher and preparing our country for a future war.
-By increasing our investments in research and development, one by one we are upgrading the systems that require high technology.
+We are now raising the bar much higher and preparing our country for future warfare.
+By our increasing research and development investments, we are one by one implementing the systems that require high technology.

-Turkey is among the elite club of 10 countries in the world that can design and build their own warships and is also among the top three producers of drones, Erdogan added.
+Turkey is among the elite club of the ten countries in the world that can design and build their own warships and is also among the top three drone producers, Erdogan added.

-Boasting the growth of Turkey’s defense industry over the past two decades under the rule of its Justice and Development Party (AK Party), Erdogan said that the number of his defense industry projects defense exceeded 750.
+Touting the growth of Turkeys defense industry over the last two decades under the rule of his Justice and Development Party (AK Party), Erdogan said the number of its defense projects has topped 750.

-He said their budget had also jumped to $ 75 billion and their annual turnover stood at $ 10 billion.
+He said their budget also jumped to $ 75 billion and annual profits rose to $ 10 billion.

-Boasting the growth of Turkiyes’ defense industry over the past two decades, under the rule of his Justice and Development (AK) party, Erdogan said the number of his defense industry projects exceeded 750.

-Erdogan said his budget had also jumped to $ 75 billion, and his annual turnover stood at $ 10 billion.

 New fighter jet in Turkey to replace F-16s

-Turkey is on track to complete the national design and development of national fighter jets by 2029, which will replace the aging Turkish Air Force F-16 fleet.
+Turkey is set to complete the domestic design and development of National Combat Aircraft by 2029, which will replace the aging F-16 fleet of Turkish Air Force.

-In October 2021, he asked to buy 40 F-16 fighter jets from the United States to modernize his air force.
-This decision coincided with the recent agreement concluded by Greece to acquire Rafale planes and frigates from France.
+In October 2021, it asked to buy 40 F-16 fighter jets from the US to upgrade its air force.
+The move coincided with therecent deal struck by Greece to acquire Rafale jets and frigates from France.

-The multibillion-dollar deal is still pending in the overseas military sell-off process, which is subject to approval by the US State Department as well as the US Congress, which can block claims. agreements.
+The deal, worth billions, is still working its way through the Foreign Military Sales process, which is subject to approval by the US State Department as well as the US Congress which can block deals.

-Personally, I am not in favor of giving them F-16s, Menendez told Air Force Magazine during a visit to Joint Base McGuire-Dix-Lakehurst.
+I personally am not supportive of giving them F-16s, Menendez told Air Force Magazine during a visit to Joint Base McGuire-Dix-Lakehurst.

 I just really have a problem, he said.
-This is not the Turkey we aspire to, it is not the type of NATO ally that behaves in such a way that we can move forward and provide it with some of the best combat equipment. more sophisticated.
+This is not the Turkey that we aspire for, is not the type of NATO ally that is behaving in a way that we should be able to go ahead and give it some of the most sophisticated fighting equipment.

 Sources